Panorama de la ville

 FAQ: where to stay in Oaxaca

-Which area for a first time in Oaxaca?
+Which area should I choose for a first visit to Oaxaca?

-Where to go out at night in Oaxaca?
+Where to go out in the evening in Oaxaca?

 How much does a hotel night cost in Oaxaca?